Supertiger576/hcb-wifi-rp2040-devboard/README.md

 <img width="140" height="275" alt="image" src="https://github.com/user-attachments/assets/84652db1-636d-4fc3-a35b-9018f38a35e7" />

-Fabrication files are in the devboard folder
+Fabrication files are in the devboard folder.
+These same files are zipped for import in devboard.zip.